-There are two types of metrics, input metrics (behaviors) and output metrics (results.)
-By understanding their differences and being able to identify them in our day to day activity, we can significantly increase our effectiveness in achieving our goals.
+There are two types of metrics: input and output.
+Input refers to behavior, and output refers to results.
+By understanding the differences and being able to identify them in our day to day activity, we can significantly increase our effectiveness in achieving our goals.

 Drivers are exactly what the name suggests: they either cause or influence another metric.
 Being able to identify drivers is probably the most important technique to learn when deciding what to measure and what to focus on.
 When we set goals we want to accomplish, we want to identify its drivers down to the smallest actionable increment.
 By doing so, we will be able to make small behavior changes and see the big impact.

 We were working with a customer on their profit goals and came up with the following (super simplified):